MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_05_Making_changes_by_using_CIM_and_WMI.md

 ---
 lab:
   title: 'Lab: Querying information by using WMI and CIM'
-    type: 'Answer Key'
+  type: Answer Key
   module: 'Module 5: Querying management information by using CIM and WMI'
+  description: Remember that you can run the first command and pipe its output to Get-Member to review the properties that are available.
+  duration: 45 minutes
+  level: 200
+  islab: true
 ---

 # Querying information by using WMI and CIM